Restoring a Nation of Home Owners: What went wrong with home ownership in Britain, and how to start putting it right

 About the Author

 Peter Saunders was an academic in Britain before spending 10 years in Australian think tanks.
 He is now back in Britain and semi-retired.
 He is a Professorial Research Fellow at Civitas, a Professor Emeritus at the University of Sussex, and a Distinguished Fellow of the Centre for Independent Studies in Sydney.
 His previous Civitas publications include Social Mobility Myths (2010), The Rise of the Equalities Industry (2011) and Beyond Beveridge (2013).
 His work over the years has focused on welfare reform, social mobility, income inequality and poverty, as well as housing and home ownership.
-In this new book, he returns to issues of fairness and affordability he first addressed in A Nation of Home Owners, published back in 1990.Download PDF Purchase Book Buy Kindle Version
+In this new book, he returns to issues of fairness and affordability he first addressed in A Nation of Home Owners, published back in 1990.Download PDF Buy From Amazon Buy Kindle Version